petrzilkovah/english-for-designers/10-thesis-digest/index.md

 **Motivation/Problem/Opportunity**

-I've designed a few issues of the magazine – all printed versions.
-There's a need for a digital version now, as it doesn't fulfil its potential in its current state and doesn't represent the university or its students properly.
+I have designed a few issues of the magazine – all printed versions.
+There is a need for a digital version now, as it does not fulfil its potential in its current state and does not represent the university or its students properly.

 **Thesis**

 The students' magazine is now only published in a printed version.
-Students don't seek out online versions of magazines.
+Students do not seek out online versions of magazines.
 Yet, many of them stated digital format as preferred for consuming content.
 Thus, digital magazines have the potential to become more appealing to readers, by creating a new standard practice.
 Focusing on better online readability and displaying as well as easy production may achieve that.

 **Approach/Methodology**